flyingbuddha/mikeholloway.co.uk/src/pages/blog/a-test-blog-post.md

    Netlify also has other excellent features such as lambda functions, analytics, data collection, authentication and a CMS for managing the content in your site.

-Choosing either path above, I would recommend buying a domain name and registering it with the preferred host.
+Either way, I would recommend buying a domain name and registering it with the preferred host.
 The benefit of this is that you will have a credible link that is recognisable to your customers and unique to you, all for a minimal annual cost.